She shared her experience on the American newspaper Business Insider .

 After settling down, I watched Hanoi fade away through the window.

 I saw a woman watching TV in the living room, a couple sitting on the balcony sipping tea, and a brightly lit fish tank shining through the window.
-Most of the houses had freshly washed clothes hanging out overnight.
+Most houses had freshly washed clothes hanging out overnight.

 Crammed into a car with 12 other travelers, lots of suitcases, and bumpy roads, this part of the trip was less comfortable than the comfy bed I used to enjoy alone on the train.